14 Top-Rated Tourist Attractions in Chester

 We recommend these highly-rated hotels with easy access to Chester's historic monuments and city walls:

-- Edgar House: boutique luxury, river views, elegant decor, heated floors in bathrooms, riverside garden.
+- Edgar House: This boutique luxury property offers river views, elegant decor, heated floors in bathrooms, and a pleasant riverside garden.

-- Roomzzz Chester City: mid-range apartment hotel, contemporary design, free breakfast.
+- Roomzzz Chester City: A mid-range apartment hotel, Roomzzz Chester City features contemporary design and provides a free breakfast.

-- Oddfellows: affordable boutique hotel, quirky style, themed rooms, afternoon tea, Mediterranean restaurant.
+- Oddfellows: This affordable boutique hotel is known for its quirky style, themed rooms, afternoon tea, and Mediterranean restaurant.

-- Premier Inn Chester Central (South East) Hotel: budget hotel, near bus to city center, modern decor, comfortable beds.
+- Premier Inn Chester Central (South East) Hotel: For a budget hotel, near the bus to the city center, this is a good choice.
+It features modern decor and comfortable beds.